atlantis-nova/hybrid-dbsf/README.md

 # hybrid-dbsf
 Implementation of the distribution-based score fusion search algorithm, please reference to the following [technical article](https://medium.com/plain-simple-software/distribution-based-score-fusion-dbsf-a-new-approach-to-vector-search-ranking-f87c37488b18).<br>
 Note: This foruma was created as the first multimodal algorithm capable of combining images and text in the same search.
-However, it has been shown how it beats all existing benchmarks even in regular vector search, making it the #1 search algorithm.
+However, it has been shown how it beats all existing benchmarks even in regular vector search, making it the #1 search algorithm (with new applications in RAG).
 <br><br>
 ![image](https://github.com/user-attachments/assets/36e12dba-670f-4e94-a031-8d586b4c02f3)